Juru: Legal Brazilian Large Language Model from Reputable Sources: Related Work

 The increasing scale of LLMs, in both parameter numbers and training data, has led to the emergence of previously unseen abilities in smaller-scale models \cite{wei2022emergent}.
 Recent advances have enabled these models to achieve human-level performance across various tasks that require textual comprehension, specialized knowledge, mathematical reasoning, multilingualism, programming, and image interpretation \cite{openai2023gpt4}.
 With such results, it is arguable that these models demonstrate the capacity to integrate these diverse skills in a cohesive manner.

-Language and domain specialization have become an effective practice for ensuring that LLMs bring tangible benefits in real-world applications.
-Recent works have shown that continued pretrained in language-specific corpora, particularly in Portuguese~\cite{pires2023sabia,almeida2024sabia2,larcher2023cabrita}, enhances significantly the performance of downstream tasks without the need to increase the parameter count.
+Language and domain specialization have become effective strategies for ensuring that LLMs bring tangible benefits in real-world applications.
+Recent works have shown that continued pretrained in language-specific corpora, particularly in Portuguese~\cite{almeida2024sabia2,larcher2023cabrita,pires2023sabia}, enhances significantly the performance of downstream tasks without the need to increase the parameter count.

-The Brazilian legal field emerges as a relevant example of such domain specialization, as previous studies have underscored the performance of language models pretrained on legal corpora~\cite{polo2021legalnlp,garcia-etal-2024-robertalexpt}.
+The Brazilian legal field emerges as a relevant example of such domain specialization, as previous studies have underscored the performance of language models pretrained on legal corpora~\cite{garcia-etal-2024-robertalexpt,polo2021legalnlp}.
 However, those models are encoder-only, lacking the ability to generate text sequentially, which is essential for several legal applications.

 SaulLM-7B \cite{colombo2024saullm} is the first LLM pretrained to tackle the nuances of legal languages and follow instructions to support conversation interactions.
-Starting from Mistral-7B \cite{jiang2023mistral}, the model is pretrained on a large corpus of English-centered documents of legal domain.
+Starting from Mistral-7B \cite{jiang2023mistral}, the model was pretrained on 30 billion tokens of an English legal dataset.
+In a subsequent study, Colombo et al. \cite{colombo2024saullm54bsaullm141bscaling} scaled this approach to a Mixture-of-Experts architecture.
+The authors continually pretrained Mixtral-54B and Mixtral-141B on 540 billion tokens of English legal texts, producing SaulLM-54B and SaulLM-141B.
+While these larger models achieve higher performance on most in-domain tasks, their increased size correlates with lower performance on certain legal tasks.

 To the best of our knowledge, Juru is the first LLM pretrained for the Brazilian legal domain.
+Our experiments show that, relative to its base model, Juru achieves superior performance on in-domain tasks.
+However, its performance deteriorates on tasks beyond the Brazilian legal domain.